Skip to Content

 In summer, visitors can enjoy a natural stream fed swimming pool at the base of Buttermilk Falls after a long day of hiking.
 The popular Gorge Trail closes in winter and typically reopens in April.

-Further Reading: How To Visit Buttermilk Falls State Park
+READ: How to visit Buttermilk Falls State Park

 4. Chimney Bluffs State Park